johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 4. `program1 arg1 arg2 arg3`
 5. `./program2 arg1`

-When a program name is provied as in example 4 above, our shell will assume the working directory to be that same where its executable file is located.
+When a program name is provied as in example 4 above, our shell will assume the working directory to be that of where its executable file is located.

 The implementation is considered basic due to the inability to run programs in a background process (i.e. using `&` operator when invoking a program), lack of signal handling for signals that may be delivered to the shell while it is running, I/O redirection and pipelining.